 • Tricyclic antidepressants (amitriptyline): Increased risk of falls, cognitive impairment, and other side effects.

-What are the STOPP/START criteria and how are they used in medication reconciliation?
+What are the STOPP/START criteria, and how are they used in medication reconciliation?

 The STOPP/START criteria are a tool used to identify potentially inappropriate medications and potential prescribing omissions in older adults.
 The criteria consist of two parts:

-1. STOPP (Screening Tool of Older Persons' Prescriptions): This tool consists of sixty-five indicators for potentially inappropriate medications (PIM), which commonly cause drug-drug and disease interactions.
+1. STOPP (Screening Tool of Older Person’s Prescriptions): This tool consists of sixty-five indicators for potentially inappropriate medications (PIM), which commonly cause drug-drug and disease interactions.
 The STOPP criteria are used to identify medications that should be avoided in older adults due to their substantial risk of adverse drug reactions.

 2. START (Screening Tool to Alert to Right Treatment): This tool consists of twenty-two indicators for potential prescribing omissions, which are medications that should be prescribed to older adults but are not.
-The START criteria are used to identify medications that should be prescribed to older adults to improve their health outcomes.
+The START criteria identify medications that should be prescribed to older adults to improve their health outcomes.

 The STOPP/START criteria are a tool used to identify potentially inappropriate medications and potential prescribing omissions in older adults.
 Here are some examples of medications that are included in the STOPP/START criteria: